zioc/contrail-devstack-plugin/README.md

 It may be safer to use a stable version of devstack & openstack

-    git checkout stable/mitaka
+    git checkout stable/queens

-Note: If you want to apply a patch to the build you can specifying git patch command to apply by appending the following line to your local.conf:
+Note: If you want to apply a patch to the build you can specifying git patch command to apply by appending the following line to your `local.conf`:

     CONTRAIL_PATCHES='cd $CONTRAIL_DEST/controller && git fetch https://review.opencontrail.org/Juniper/contrail-controller refs/changes/10/20010/4 && git cherry-pick FETCH_HEAD'

-Copy sample local.conf into devstack directory, and enable this plugin
+Copy sample `local.conf` into devstack directory, and enable this plugin

     cp samples/local.conf .
     echo "enable_plugin contrail https://github.com/zioc/contrail-devstack-plugin.git" >> local.conf